Vector-valued differential form: Wedge product

 Just as for ordinary differential forms, one can define a wedge product of vector-valued forms.
 The wedge product of an E1-valued p-form with an E2-valued q-form is naturally an (E1⊗E2)-valued (p+q)-form:

 The definition is just as for ordinary forms with the exception that real multiplication is replaced with the tensor product:

 In particular, the wedge product of an ordinary (R-valued) p-form with an E-valued q-form is naturally an E-valued (p+q)-form (since the tensor product of E with the trivial bundle M × R is naturally isomorphic to E).
-For ω ∈ Ωp(M) and η ∈ Ωq(M, E) one has the usual commutativity relation: